Add Custom Server Software or Version

 Choose the Minecraft and loader version if prompted.

-If you are using a modpack, ensure the loader version matches the specifications of your modpack.
+If you are using a modpack, make sure the loader version matches the specifications of your modpack.

 -